-Water in its purest and most natural form — like the ocean or rain — is soft.
-As it flows over, or through, the ground, rocks, and other high-mineral materials, it picks up traces of calcium and magnesium.
+When water is in its natural forms — such as in the ocean or raindrops — it is soft.
+As it flows through or over the ground, rocks, and mineral-rich environments, it collects calcium and magnesium.

-Hardness is measured by the volume of these minerals, in this case, calcium.
+Hardness is measured by the percentage of these minerals, in this case, calcium.
 Water with less than 17 milligrams of calcium per liter is considered soft.

-If the water has between 17 and 60 milligrams per liter of calcium, it’s slightly hard.
-Between 60 and 120 milligrams per liter, it’s moderately hard, while 120 milligrams and higher per liter is considered very hard (2).
+If the water contains between 17 and 60 milligrams of calcium per liter, it’s slightly hard.
+Between 60 and 120 milligrams per liter is moderately hard, and 120 milligrams or higher per liter is considered very hard (2).

 How to Tell Hard Water from Soft

-The easiest way to determine if your home’s water is hard is to drink it.
+The quickest way to determine if your water is hard is to drink it.
 You can taste the minerals in hard water, just as you can taste the sodium in soft water.
-When hard water is softened, people describe its taste as flat and somewhat salty.
+When we remove the minerals from water, people often describe its taste as flat and slightly salty.

 Hard water leaves a residue.
-When it evaporates, calcium and other minerals won’t evaporate with it.
-They’ll return to their solid form and settle wherever they’re deposited — this is what causes limescale around your home.
+When it evaporates, calcium and other minerals will be left behind as solid deposits — this is what causes limescale in your home.

-Hard water can affect your household and grooming products too.
-They won’t lather as much, and so may not be as effective as they are in soft water.
+Hard water can also affect your skincare and grooming products.
+They won’t lather as much, so they might be less effective than they are in soft water.
 Hard water can also leave a white residue on your skin.

 How is Hard Water Softened?

-There are several ways that water is softened, but most methods are used industrially or commercially.
+There are several ways to remove calcium from water, but most methods are used for industrial or commercial purposes.

 This is achieved by attaching a water softening device directly to your supply.
-These containers hold ion-exchange resin or beads that switch out hard molecules for soft ones.
-In this process, calcium and magnesium are replaced with sodium and sometimes (but rarely) potassium.
+The containers hold ion-exchange resin or beads that exchange hard molecules for soft ones.
+During this process, calcium and magnesium are replaced with sodium and occasionally potassium.

 Calcium hydroxide is a powder used to treat and prepare water, food, and paper.
 It purifies water and is used to raise the alkalinity of freshwater to prevent rust.

-This method is typically reserved for industrial use, as improper handling of calcium hydroxide is dangerous.
+This method is typically restricted to industrial use, as handling calcium hydroxide can be dangerous.

-Distillation is an effective but expensive method of water softening.
-As water is heated, it evaporates and leaves hard water ions behind.
-The only problem is that the energy required to maintain the soft water result isn’t worth it in a residential context.
+Distillation is an effective but expensive method to reduce calcium in your water.
+As water is heated, it evaporates and leaves behind hard water ions.
+The main issue is that the energy required to continually provide soft water is not cost-effective in a residential setting.

 Chelators — molecules that easily bind to metal molecules — can remove calcium and magnesium from water.
-These substances are commercially added to cleaning products, like shampoos, soaps, and detergents.
+These substances are commercially added to cleaning products, including shampoos, soaps, and detergents.

-Though they’re prominent in their respective industries, they have an environmental impact, and so are losing favor as water softeners.
+Although they are prominent in their respective industries, they do have an environmental impact, which is why they are losing favor as water softeners.

-Reverse osmosis uses controlled pressure to isolate hard water ions.
-Purified water is then pushed through a filter, leaving calcium and magnesium behind.
+Reverse osmosis utilizes controlled pressure to isolate hard water ions.
+The purified water is then pushed through a filter to remove calcium and magnesium.

-An advantage of this method is that it doesn’t replace hard water ions with new molecules.
-A drawback is that reverse osmosis machines need regular maintenance, or else they’ll lose their effect.
+One benefit of this method is that it doesn’t replace hard water ions with other molecules.
+However, reverse osmosis machines require regular maintenance to keep them effective.

 Know The Difference

-There are many reasons you may want to soften your water supply.
-Whether it’s for grooming, your household, or protecting your clothes or kitchenware, you can try a few methods at home.
+There are many possible reasons to soften your water supply.
+Whether you do it for skin care and grooming, to protect your clothes, or to prolong the life of your plumbing appliances, there are multiple methods you can try at home.

 Use a Water Filter

-The simplest and most convenient method to soften your water is to use a water filter.
-Most use activated carbon to absorb and trap contaminants.
-They’re capable of filtering an array of impurities, from chlorine to heavy metals.
+The easiest and most convenient way to soften your water is to use a water filter.
+Most filters use activated carbon to absorb and trap contaminants.
+They can filter a variety of impurities, from chlorine to heavy metals.

-You’ll have to spend a bit of money on a filter, and they require installation.
-Their biggest benefit is that they don’t only soften your supply, they clean it too.
+You will need to spend some money on a calcium water filter, and they require installation.
+They not only soften your water supply, but they also clean it.
 This is an example of reverse osmosis.

-- Water is purified and so safer to drink.
+- Water is purified and safer to drink

-You don’t need a Ph.D. in chemistry to treat your water.
-All it takes is some sodium carbonate or washing soda.
-Adding this to hard water breaks down and removes calcium and magnesium from your water supply.
+You don’t need a chemistry degree to treat your water.
+All you need is some sodium carbonate or washing soda.
+Adding this to hard water will break down calcium and magnesium and remove them from your water supply.

 Chemical treatment can protect your pipes and is safe when used as intended.
-But, the biggest problem is that it’s a cleaning agent and so is not safe for consumption (3).
+Unfortunately, this involves using a cleaning agent which means it is unsafe for consumption (3).

 There are other chemicals that you can use to clean, purify or soften water.
 These aren’t easy to acquire or use and are typically reserved for water treatment plants (4).

-A water softener gives you the same effect as chemical treatment, without adding harmful substances to your supply.
-It’s a device that replaces calcium and magnesium with sodium to change the structure of your water.
+A water softener provides the same effects as chemical treatment, but without adding harmful substances to your supply.
+It is a device that replaces calcium and magnesium with sodium to alter the structure of your water.

 Once this exchange takes place, the softener will filter out calcium and other impurities.
-You’re left with cleaner soft water, and there’s no effort on your part.
-These machines are the popular choice in ion exchange.
+This leaves you with cleaner soft water, with no effort on your part.
+These machines are the most popular choice for ion exchange.

 Boil Your Water

-Heat will separate the minerals from water.
-Traces of calcium and other impurities will settle at the bottom of your container and are easily removed with a strainer.
-This method might require the least thought, but it’s not effective on a larger scale.
+Heat will help you remove calcium from water naturally.
+Traces of calcium and other impurities will settle at the bottom of the container and can be easily removed with a strainer.
+This method might be the most basic, but it isn’t effective on a large scale.

-The upsides are that no chemicals or devices are necessary, and it leaves your water safe for all uses as well as ingestion.
-It’s distillation, so keep in mind that while it’s highly effective, it might cost you.
+The upside is that no chemicals or special devices are necessary, and it leaves your water safe for any use including drinking.
+This process is distillation, so keep in mind that while it is highly effective, it is also time-consuming.

-- Only useful for small quantities of water.
+- Only useful for small volumes of water

 Should You Soften Your Water?

-Hard water reduces your salt intake and is a sufficient source of calcium for those who can’t acquire it through food.
-Research shows that it may have a positive effect on cardiovascular health (5).
-Calcium in hard water is also better for your teeth and bones, especially to children.
+Hard water reduces your salt intake and is a useful source of calcium if you aren’t receiving much from your diet.
+Research suggests that it could have a positive effect on cardiovascular health (5).
+Calcium in hard water also benefits your teeth and bones, especially for children.

-Softening your water has its time and place, but sometimes hard water is better.
-An example of this is your pool.
-Though soft water feels better on your skin, it can damage the integrity of your swimming pool’s walls (6).
+Softening your water is recommended in some situations but in others, hard water can be better.
+One example of this is a swimming pool.
+Although soft water feels better on your skin, it can damage the integrity of your pool’s walls (6).